5 ways to find the exact version of Microsoft Office that you are using

 In the File or Office menu that opens, look for an entry called Account.
 Click or tap on it.

-If you have Microsoft Office 2016 or Microsoft Office 2013, you can see what edition you use on the right side of the Account page, just like in the image below.
+If you have Microsoft Office 2019, 2016, or Office 365, you can see what edition you use on the right side of the Account page, just like in the image below.